acronis/ui-component-library/packages/documentation/components/button/button.doc.md

 ---
-title: ACV Button component
+title: Acv Button component
 lang: en-US
 editLink: true
 ---

-# ACV Button
+# Acv Button

 Button is an input that allows for user-triggered actions when clicked or pressed.